 What are febrile seizures?
 How common are febrile seizures?

 Febrile seizures are fits or convulsions that are brought on by fever.
 These are common and occur in about in 3-5 % of otherwise healthy children, between the ages of 6 months and 6 years.
 Peak occurrence around 18 months.

-The febrile seizures are usually brief and last from few seconds to about 10 minutes.
-They typically occur on the first day of fever and with a temperature above 101° F. In some cases the child may not have fever at the time of seizure but may develop subsequently.
+The febrile seizures are usually brief and last from a few seconds to about 10 minutes.
+They typically occur on the first day of fever and with a temperature above 101° F. In some cases, the child may not have a fever at the time of seizure but may develop subsequently.